Synchrony-optimized networks of Kuramoto oscillators with inertia: Kuramoto oscillators with inertia

-For the sake of completeness, we will briefly present the derivation of the equations of motion for the power grid model of Ref. \cite{filatrella2008}, and also derive some simple results concerning the synchronization of power grids which are important to our analysis.
-A power grid will be represented here by a network \cite{newman2010} composed of $N$ vertices corresponding to two types of machines: $N_{G}$ generators and $N_{C}$ consumers (motors).
-The numbers of generators and consumers do not need to be equal.
-The power transmission lines correspond to $m$ edges connecting the vertices.
+For the sake of completeness, we will briefly review here the basic equations for the Kuramoto oscillators with inertia used in Ref. \cite{filatrella2008} for a simplified description of power grids.
+Our main goal is to derive some simple results concerning the synchronization of the underlying network which are important to our analysis.
+In this simplified description, a power grid is represented by an undirected network composed of $N=N_{G}+N_{C}$ vertices corresponding to two types of machines: $N_{G}$ generators and $N_{C}$ consumers (motors), which do not need to be equal in number necessarily.
+The power transmission lines correspond to the $m$ edges connecting the vertices.
 The connectivity pattern is described by the usual symmetric adjacency matrix $A$, with elements $a_{ij}$ such that $a_{ij} = 1$ if vertices $i$ and $j$ are connected, and $a_{ij} = 0$ otherwise.

-Each individual element $i$ of the network is a synchronous machine, generator or consumer, characterized by a power $\tilde{P}_{i}$, which is positive for generators and negative for the consumers.
-For each individual node of the network, simple energy conservation implies that this power must be equal to the sum of three contributions: the rate of change of the machine kinetic energy
+Each individual element $i$ of the network corresponds to a synchronous machine, generator or consumer, characterized by a power $\tilde{P}_{i}$, which is positive for generators and negative for the consumers.
+For each network vertex, simple energy balance implies that this power must be equal to the sum of three contributions: the rate of change of the machine kinetic energy

-where $I_i$ and $\theta_i$ stand for, respectively, the moment of inertia and the phase of the $i$-th generator/consumer; the rate that energy is dissipated trough friction
+where $I_i$ and $\theta_i$ stand for, respectively, the moment of inertia and the phase of the $i$-th generator/consumer; the rate which energy is dissipated trough friction

-where $\gamma_i$ is dissipation constant associated to the machine at vertex $i$; and the total power transmitted to other vertices.
+where $\gamma_i$ is the dissipation constant associated with the machine at vertex $i$; and the total power transmitted to other vertices.
 In particular, the power transmitted from vertex $i$ to $j$ is given by

 where $P_{ij}^{\rm max}$ represent the maximum power that can be transmitted along the transmission line connecting $i$ and $j$ vertices.
-Summing all the terms, one has
+Summing all terms, one has